GrayHatter/gr.ht/content/posts/consent-is-required.md

 is to lose sight over how much influence any individual has over another."""
 +++

-As I sit here trying to write this intro, I wonder how many more times someone is going to remind me exactly how important consent is, or remind me how easy it is to lose sight over how much influence any individual has over another.
+As I sit here attempting to decide what exactly belongs in this intro, I wonder how many more times someone is going to remind me exactly how important consent is, or remind me how easy it is to lose sight over how much influence any individual has over another.
 In addition to how easy it is to miss the connections between some action and it's outcome; the more layers of indirection required as any system increase in size, the harder it becomes to even describe how, or who plays which part.
 The ease at which anyone might forget, or how the difficulty grows as the system becomes more complex, doesn't seem to be the part that irks me.
-Sadly, the more I look for it, the more I see software engineers, or the systems they drive, ignore consent.
+Sadly, the more I look for it, the more I see software engineers directly or indirectly though the systems they drive, ignore consent because it's expedient.
 This is bad, and collectively we should be embarrassed enough to do something.

 Opinions differ[^difficulty] on what exactly counts as consent.
 I'd venture to guess it gets even more complicated when it comes to software.
 I'm sure that